-Defining the way you want your brand or product to be perceived, craft a great and lasting impression, get buyers, clients, or partners, are just some of many objectives in brand marketing, best achieved through the use of stock photography.
+Defining the way you want your brand or product to be perceived, craft a great and lasting impression, get buyers, clients, or partners, are just some of the many objectives in brand marketing, best achieved through the use of stock photography.

-Color is a handy visual element that has its very own way to direct your audience’s behavior.
+Color is as handy a visual element as photography, which has its very own way to direct your audience’s behavior.
 Wise marketers and designers use color combinations –even in the stock photos they use– very calculatingly, with a helping hand from color psychology, to make sure all branding and marketing materials are both eye-pleasing, and goal-effective.

 Today, you will learn the basics of the psychology of color, the meaning of the main colors in use, and the best color combinations for branding to elevate your color strategy, plus tips on how to implement color in stock photos.

 Psychology of Color: Colors Interact with Our Minds

 Psychology of color is a branch of psychology that studies how humans respond and interact with the different colors our eyes can see.
 Borrowing from principles of color theory (which is a series of guidelines on color mixing and color interaction), it establishes that colors can affect and determine human behavior, that different colors evoke different emotional reactions, and potentially actions according to that.

-This theory goes back as far as the ancient Egyptians, was affected by Isaac Newton’s discovery of the composition of the color spectrum, and has been largely studied by renowned experts like Carl Jung, who developed art therapy –a form of therapy that uses artistic expression to improve mental well-being– on the basis of color psychology.
+This discipline goes back as far as the ancient Egyptians, was affected by Isaac Newton’s discovery of the composition of the color spectrum, and has been largely studied by renowned experts like Carl Jung, who developed art therapy –a form of therapy that uses artistic expression to improve mental well-being– on the basis of color psychology.